jpablomartinez/brick_project/README.md

 -   **Games to include**:
     -   _Brick Race_: Dodge obstacles and collect points in a fast-paced, classic racing game.
     -   _Snake_: Guide a snake to eat food and grow, but avoid colliding with yourself!
-    -   _Tetris_: Strategically place blocks to complete rows and achieve the highest score.
 -   **Customizable Engine**: Add and customize new brick-style games with ease, making this project perfect for developers and enthusiasts.
 -   **Cross-Platform Compatibility**: Designed to run on any mobile device that supports Flutter.